magdanolde/magdanolde/README.md

 ### :panda_face: SOFT SKILLS

-* good eye for details -I work a lot with data, dashboards and reportings at my current job
+* good eye for details -Working in the field of media planning, I gained tons of experience with data, dashboards and reportings

 * "restorative"- it is one of my top Gallup strength.
 I can't sleep when something is not working.
 I just need to repair it!

 * seeing a bigger picture - that is what I learnt as a team-lead.

-* team-work -I have always worked in teams (also international) and I really enjoyed it.
+* team-work -I have always worked in (international) teams and I really enjoyed it.

 * understanding client needs - years in client service helped me to understand client needs very well.

-* i love to learn new things
+* I love to learn new things
+*
+Aaand I do love mountains (in summer and winter), art, audiobooks, podcasts and a cup of good coffee.

 ### 📫: CONTACT ME